arve0/master/thesis.md

 ```

-OCR errors was fixed manually and other errors was recorded (see section [Slide map errors] in the appendix).
+OCR errors were fixed manually and other errors were recorded (see section [Slide map errors] in the appendix).

 Every patient identifier from the slide map was saved to a Stata database along
 with its slide number, row and column.
 A database with outcomes of was